like2000/PyHEADTAIL/README.md

 - Major (feature implementation that may need further review and agreement):
   - Deleted transverse calculations from slices (need agreement with transverse development)
+  - Deleted transverse coordinates from beam
   - Reorganisation of the slices module
+  	- The different coordinates type is redone, now all the calculations are done in theta and the results converted to z or tau
   	- Constant_space_histogram is not faster than constant_space for 1e5 macroparticles, but faster for 1e6
   	- Constant_space is now the reference (and is constant frame also)
   	- Constant_charge is working, but the losses are not taken into account (the frame can diverge...)